Charsadda District, Pakistan

-Overview and history
+History

 The district lies between 34 and 03' and 34-38' north latitudes and 71-28' and 71-53' east longitudes.
 Charsadda is located in the west of the Khyber Pakhtunkhwa and is bounded by the Malakand District to the north, Mardan district to the east, Nowshera and Peshawar districts to the south and Mohmand district to the west.
 The district covers an area of 996 square kilometers.

 Charsadda was once part of the kingdom of Gandhara.
 However, around 516 BC Gandhara became part of the seventh satrapy or province of the Achaemenid Empire and paid tribute to Darius the Great of Persia, until it was overthrown by Alexander the Great in the 4th century BC.

 After the death of Alexander in 323 BC, the Indian Emperor Chandragupta Maurya rose to power and brought Gandhara under his sway.
 According to a popular tradition, Emperor Ashoka built one of his stupas there.
 Actually, there were two stupas built by Ashoka, mentioned by the famous Chinese Buddhist pilgrim Hieun Tsang, who visited it in 630 AD.
-Both were near the town of Po-Lu-Sha, one was outside the eastern gate of the town, and the other 20 li (10 km) northeast of it, on the mount Dantaloka.
+Both were near the town of Po-Lu-Sha: one was outside the eastern gate of the town, and the other 20 li (10 km) northeast of it, on the mount Dantaloka.

 To the east, a Brahminical temple stood while to the north, a monastery was located.
 According to Buddhists, this monastery was the place where Buddha preached the Law.
 The name Gandhara went out of usage after Mahmud of Ghazni conquered the area and converted it to Islam in 1026.